adventure-thailand.com banner

 By day four, the transition to Railay Beach in Krabi is essential.
 Accessible only by boat, Railay feels detached from the mainland.
 The limestone walls are a magnet for climbers, but for the leisure traveler, the hike to the Phra Nang Lagoon offers a sensory reward of thick jungle scents and cool, hidden waters.

 The final leg descends toward Koh Lipe.
-Known as the Maldives of Thailand, this tiny island near the Malaysian border offers visibility that exceeds 20 meters.
+Known as the Maldives of Thailand, this tiny island near the Malaysian border offers visibility exceeding 20 metres.
 Walking Street provides the local pulse, but the true magic lies in a sunset at North Beach, watching the sky turn a bruised purple over the Adang-Rawi Archipelago.

 karst island jutting out of Andaman Sea